Offensive Security toolchain for smart web proxying to allow for MiTM attacks on modern, secured websites

 It is meant to assist in couteracting DNS black hole when attempting to access a blocked resource from a protected network,

-or to access a web application privately.
+or to access a web application.

 How does it help with either those use cases?